 View Sample Report

+When a Progress Evaluation is performed the software randomly samples from a large pool of potential test items.
 Because the actual tests are different every time they are administered they may be administered frequently.
-In the testing the software calculates grade level percentile which is a measure of how a child’s performance compares to other students in the same grade.
+After an assessment the software automatically calculates grade level percentile for each task, which is a measure of how a child’s performance compares to other students in the same grade.
 The software can create reports and graphs displaying a student’s progress over time.

 Grade level percentile is a measure of how a particular score compares to the scores of other children in the same grade on the same test.
 The percentile scores range from 1 [lowest] to 99 highest and a score that is 50th percentile is exactly average.
 For example a score in the 59th percentile would mean that the score is as good as or better than 59% of the scores for other children in the same grade.
 The results of our testing are typically reported as percentile scores.

-No microphone is used with these.
+No microphone is used with Diagnostic and Progress Evaluations.

 A practice session should take between 10 and 20 minutes.
 We recommend 1 practice session per day at least 4 times a week.
 These exercises are meant to be short and focused.